Finite-time blowup in a parabolic-parabolic-elliptic chemotaxis model involving indirect signal production: Introduction

 for the corresponding classical solution with maximal existence time $T_{\max}(u_0,v_0)$ given by Proposition~\ref{prop: local existence and uniqueness}, one has $T_{\max}(u_0,v_0) \leq T(m,A)$. \end{theorem}

-Concerning the existence of initial data with low energy, for any given positive initial datum with suitable regularity, we construct a family of initial data with large negative energy, which can approximate the given initial datum in an appropriate topology.
+Concerning the existence of initial data with low energy, for any given positive initial datum with suitable regularity, we construct a sequence of initial data with arbitrarily large negative energy, which can approximate the given initial datum in an appropriate topology.